 - Short paragraphs and modest words, with plenty of white space (don’t make it hard work to read)

 - A call to action (give them a way to move forward)

-Speaking of calls to action: Maybe give a little thought to bringing in a pro writer?
+And speaking of calls to action: Maybe give a little thought to bringing in a pro writer?